 home

-Welcome to my recently revamped website!
-My name is Michael Georgiopoulos and I am a Professor in the EECS Department at the University of Central Florida.
-I graduated with a Diploma from the National Technical University of Athens in 1981, and a Masters and Ph.D. degrees from the University of Connecticut in 1983 and 1986, all in Electrical Engineering.
+Welcome to my website!
+My name is Michael Georgiopoulos and I am a Professor in the Department of Electrical Engineering and Computer Science (EECS) at the University of Central Florida.
+I currently serve as the dean of the College of Engineering and Computer Science (CECS) at the University of Central Florida (UCF).
+I graduated with a Diploma from the National Technical University of Athens in 1981, and a Masters and Ph.D. degrees from the University of Connecticut (UConn) in 1983 and 1986, all in Electrical Engineering.
 I joined the University of Central Florida in December 1986.

-My research interests span various paradigms and applications of Machine Learning, like Artificial Neural Networks, Decision Trees, Evolutionary Computation, Data Mining among other.
+My research interests span various paradigms and applications of Machine Learning, like Artificial Neural Networks, Decision Trees, Kernel-Based Methods, Evolutionary Computation, and Data Mining among other.
 In short I am interested in algorithms that perform intelligently (effectively and efficiently) challenging tasks.
 Please visit my Research pages for more information.